Publishers object to U.S. restrictions on Apple in e-books case

 In their motion, the publishers said the settlement would effectively eliminate Apple's ability to enter agreements allowing for discounts by eliminating for five years its use of so-called agency agreements, in which publishers set prices and Apple gets a commission.

-As a result, the publishers say the proposals don't impose any limitation on Apple's pricing behavior and instead "effectively punish" publishers by preventing them from entering into agency agreements with the iPad manufacturer.
+As a result, the publishers say the proposals don't impose any limitation on Apple's pricing behaviour and instead "effectively punish" publishers by preventing them from entering into agency agreements with the iPad manufacturer.

 As a result, the publishers say the Justice Department's proposal conflicts with their own settlements with the government, which allowed them, with certain limitations, to enter into agency deals with retailers.